robertabramski/sassybars/README.md

 ## Production

 To create the static site production bundle, run `npm run build` for a clean build.
+To minify all files, set the `NODE_ENV` to `production` and run `npm run build`.